Driving Test Centres in East of England: Routes by County (2026)

 Basildon Test

-Stevenage Test
+Brentwood Test

 Bedford Test

-Luton Test Centre
+Luton Test

 Bury St Edmunds Test